dealingwith/daniel-industries/_writings/funhouse.md

 His bandmate looked confused, shrugged, and put the cigarette out in the large glass ashtray on the floor.
 Jonas grabbed the ashtray and hid it on a ledge around the corner.
 Mary's mother didn't accompany her to the door, so the urgency was a little unnecessary, other than for not contributing to the delinquency of a minor.

-They started with Save It for Later and Mary played it perfectly.
+They started with _Save It for Later_ and Mary played it perfectly.
 The three of them were so tight, it sounded like they'd played together for years.
 Jonas's bandmate looked at him in disbelief, and Jonas looked back at him as if to say, "I told you!"

 "That was really good, Mary."

-They moved onto Pump It Up and it was the same.
+They moved onto _Pump It Up_ and it was the same.
 Both songs she had been completely unable to play at the gig, she now played not only correctly, but flawlessly, with feeling and a level of mastery with the instrument well beyond what could be possible at her age.

 Jonas had an idea.
 "We're going to play a different tune now."
-He counted off (What's So Funny 'Bout) Peace, Love, and Understanding, and the three of them played it like they were in The Attractions.
+He counted off _(What's So Funny 'Bout) Peace, Love, and Understanding_, and the three of them played it like they were in The Attractions.
 Jonas even sounded a lot like Elvis Costello.

-Next, they played Accidents Will Happen.
-Then Cruel to Be Kind by Nick Lowe.
-Burning Down the House and Once in a Lifetime by Talking Heads.
+Next, they played _Accidents Will Happen_.
+Then _Cruel to Be Kind_ by Nick Lowe. _Burning Down the House_ and _Once in a Lifetime_ by Talking Heads.
 Despite having seen this several times previously, Jonas was in complete shock.
 No matter what they threw at her, she played it perfectly the first time.
 His bandmate was more skeptical.
 “I want to try something,” he said, and stepped out from behind the keyboard, grabbing a tambourine.
 “Follow me.
 Bring the guitars.”

 He walked out the front door and Jonas and Mary looked at each other, shrugged like they were in a comedic sitcom, and followed.
 He started to tap out the eighth-note beat of Once in a Lifetime on the tambourine, announced which tune it was, and counted off.
 Jonas caught on immediately and started strumming the chords.
 Mary just stood there, the bass now hanging low from the thick strap.
 Jonas saw her sudden hesitation and started singing the vocal melody loudly.